Xeeynamo/sotn-decomp/README.md

-# Castlevania: Symphony of the Night Decompilation Project
+# Castlevania: Symphony of the Night Decompilation

 This is a WIP decompilation of Castlevania Symphony of the Night for the PSX.
 The purpose of the project is to recreate a source code base for the game from scratch, using information found inside the game along with static and/or dynamic analysis.
 We aim to produce a codebase that compiles byte-for-byte to the same binaries of the game, this type of approach is called Matching Decompilation.